Mr. Alex Cyran - 6th Grade Polynesian Music

 · Formative assessments, such as daily work, in-class performances, communications regarding the learning goals, and student reflections will provide on-going information regarding progress.

-· Summative assessments, such as exams, presentations, teacher-student interviews, and participation at parent/community performances to determine the final grade.
+· Summative assessments, such as exams, presentations, essay assignments participation at parent/community performances to determine the final grade.

 A= 100%-90% B= 80%-89% C= 70%-79% D= 60%-69% F= 0%-59%